Doppelgänger: Video games

+In Prince of Persia, the hero must fight his doppelganger only winning through nonviolence.
 The 1987 Nintendo game Zelda II: The Adventure of Link features an enemy known as Dark Link, also known as Shadow Link, who serves as the final boss of the game.
 Dark Link has since made appearances as boss characters in the following titles, and as a cameo appearance in the Super Smash Bros. series.

-The 1995 Ubisoft platforming video game Rayman, features and enemy during the final level in Candy Château, the main antagonist Mr Dark creates Bad Rayman using magic, an evil shadow "doppelgänger" of Rayman who copies every single move Rayman makes and if he touches Bad Rayman he will instantly die.
+The 1995 Ubisoft platforming video game Rayman, features and enemy during the final level in Candy Château, the main antagonist Mr Dark creates Bad Rayman using magic, an evil shadow "doppelgänger" of Rayman who copies every single move Rayman makes and causes Rayman to die if they touch.
+The 1998 video game Crash Bandicoot: Warped has a character called fake crash appear after completing the game.
 The 1995 video game Alone in the Dark 3 features a nameless enemy that Edward Carnby calls "his double", a doppelgänger that mirrors the protagonist's moves to stop him from climbing the Water Tank.
 He is fused to Carnby after they touch hands.

 The 1997 Konami game Castlevania: Symphony of the Night features an enemy boss known simply as "Doppelganger", a duplicate of the main protagonist Alucard.
 The enemy mimics the movement and attack patterns of the player.
 The 1998 computer role playing game Baldur's Gate employs doppelgängers as a plot device, and as a type of enemy monster that antagonizes the player's party of characters, as do both of the games major sequels.
 The game series uses Dungeons and Dragons mechanics, in which the existence of doppelgängers as evil magical creatures is a feature.
 In the 1999 game Final Fantasy VIII, SeeD mercenaries and Forest Owls resistance fighters devise a complicated plan to kidnap the president of Galbadia Vinzer Deling, which includes switching the presidential train wagon from its tracks and replacing it with a mockup.
 Deling foresees the plan and sends a shapeshifter monster to take his place, who attacks the game protagonists.
 The monster is ultimately killed, but the plan's failure forces the Forest Owls into hiding.